mrbmc/mrbmc/src/projects/nhlgameflow.md

 tags:
   - work
 eleventyExcludeFromCollections: true
-summary: GameFlow™ was a real-time visualization of momentum in a hockey game that gave fans, players, and teams deeper insights into the most exciting moments.
+description: GameFlow™ was a real-time visualization of momentum in a hockey game that gave fans, players, and teams deeper insights into the most exciting moments.
 timeline: "2019"
 ---